Does your home have an underground heating oil tank? How can you find out?

 The first thing you want to think about is the age of the home.
 Homes build after 1980 will almost never have an oil tank.
 But any home might have a tank if it were built in the 70ss or before.
 This is also true if the neighborhood itself was already there prior to the 1970’s.

 If you live in Oregon then you can check the Oregon DEQ’s records related to oil tank decommissioning.
-(Below) Washington doesn’t have a publicly searchable database of the like.
+(Below) Washington doesn’t have a publicly searchable database currently available.

 Next you can look around your property for any of the signs of a heating oil tank (Below), if you find any of these signs then it is likely there is an underground tank. remember though, finding nothing is not proof that there isn’t a tank.